-Figure 32: In week 48, one new RSV-associated outbreak was reported.
+Figure 32: In week 49, no new RSV-associated outbreaks were reported.
 Since week 30, outbreaks have been reported in Florida's southeast, central, and northwest regions.

-▼ Figure 32 shows a summary of RSV-associated outbreaks by region as reported by county health departments in Merlin, week 30, 2019 to week 48, 2019.
+■ Figure 32 shows a summary of RSV-associated outbreaks by region as reported by county health departments in Merlin, week 30, 2019 to week 49, 2019.